Rhoda Roberts: Other recognition

 British photographer Penny Tweedie's image of Roberts, taken around 2000, is held by the National Portrait Gallery in Canberra.

-Actress Deborah Mailman paid tribute to Roberts' power as a role model as well as her achievements and legacy during her tenure at the Sydney Opera House: "Her ability to change things.
+In March 2021, actress Deborah Mailman paid tribute to Roberts's power as a role model as well as her achievements and legacy during her tenure at the Sydney Opera House: "Her ability to change things.
 Her fierceness in making sure the Opera House doors are open to our mob.
 Creating those events not just for our mob but for all audiences alike to celebrate First Nations stories".

-In September 2021, Roberts was named as the inaugural elder-in-residence at SBS Television.
-The new position, in which the office-holder is intended to be a "guide and counsel" on Indigenous content, had an initial term of one year, with the possibility of a two-year extension.
+She was a highly respected Aboriginal elder, by the 2020s being afforded the title "Aunty".
+In September 2021, Roberts was named as the inaugural elder-in-residence at SBS Television, a new position, in which the office-holder was intended to be a "guide and counsel" on Indigenous content.
+The initial term of one year was extended, and she held the position until her death in March 2026.
+In September 2024 she was appointed a member of First Nations Arts, a newly established division of the government arts funding body Australia Council focused on Aboriginal and Torres Strait Islander arts, for a term of four years, also curtailed by her death.

-She is also a highly respected Aboriginal elder, by the 2020s being afforded the title "Auntie".